donna6197/keepbookmarks/README.md

 # keepbookmarks

 Capstone project.
 An application for storing, updating, deleting bookmark links.

-React and Expressjs.
+This app was built using React and Expressjs.

-note: need to add points on how to run project
+See "Getting started with Create React App" (below) for information on React.

+# installation

+clone the project

+## back end installation and customisation

+cd to keepbookmarks\backend
+npm i
+Locate .\backend\db.config.js
+Change the HOST, USER, PASSWORD, DB, and PORT to match what you are using npm start to run backend

+## front end installation and customisation

+cd to keepbookmarks\frontend
+npm i
+Locate .\frontend\src\component\env.js
+Change the url and port to the one you are using npm start to run frontend

 # Getting Started with Create React App